hammerheim-game/hammerheim-rules/7-equipment.md

 to War Machines.

-## Armor & Clothing
+## Armour & Clothing

-When fighting in close combat, a good suit of armor may mean the difference between life and death.
-The finest armor in the known world is made in Dwarf forges, where the secrets of steel and fire are well understood.
+When fighting in close combat, a good suit of armour may mean the difference between life and death.
+The finest armour in the known world is made in Dwarf forges, where the secrets of steel and fire are well understood.
 Hardened leather jackets are often worn by the hunters of Osterland, while city soldiers prefer mail coats and steel breastplates.
-The forges of the Empire have many skilled smiths capable of forging fine armor, for the humans learned this craft from Dwarf master smiths in the early days of the Empire.
+The forges of the Empire have many skilled smiths capable of forging fine armour, for the humans learned this craft from Dwarf master smiths in the early days of the Empire.
-In Mordheim, only the most wealthy and powerful are able to afford the luxury of owning a suit of armor (the less well-off have to make do with leather tunics and occasionally helmets and wooden shields).
-The richest leaders of the most successful warbands wear suits of high quality armor and a good suit of armor is just as much a symbol of wealth and power as it is protection against weapons.
+In Mordheim, only the most wealthy and powerful are able to afford the luxury of owning a suit of armour (the less well-off have to make do with leather tunics and occasionally helmets and wooden shields).
+The richest leaders of the most successful warbands wear suits of high quality armour and a good suit of armour is just as much a symbol of wealth and power as it is protection against weapons.

 ### Barding

-Barding is armor for a horse in the same way that light and heavy armor is for a human.
+Barding is armour for a horse in the same way that light and heavy armour is for a human.
 It covers the mount’s hide and in some cases the head.

 _[Warhorses Only]_